 HRHA has a Grievance Procedure that seeks to assure just and unbiased treatment of all residents and to provide procedures which are not unduly time consuming or complicated.
 The Authority will take required actions to ensure all grievants with special needs are accommodated to provide access to this Grievance Procedure.

 Should it become necessary for you to file a grievance, present your grievance personally, either orally or in writing, to the Authority’s Central Management Office or the Management Office where you reside within seven days, after the occurrence giving rise to the grievance.

 1. That the complaint is being pursued in accordance with the Grievance Procedure.

 A copy of the Grievance Procedure can be found at the Community’s Management Office and at the Authority’s Central Management Office.
 If you are not satisfied with the resolution of your complaint, you may contact your HRHA Chairmen of the Board of Commissioners at 804-720-2581.

-The Hopewell Redevelopment and Housing Authority does not discriminate against any person on the basis of age, race, color, religion, sex, disability, national origin, familial status of handicap.
-If you believe you have been discriminated against, you may call the Fair Housing and Equal Opportunity National Toll Free Hotline at 1-800-424-8590.
+The Hopewell Redevelopment and Housing Authority does not discriminate against any person on the basis of race, color, religion, sex, disability, national origin or familial status, and does not retaliate against individuals who exercise their fair housing rights.
+If you believe you have been discriminated against, you may call HUD’s Housing Discrimination Hotline at 1-800-669-9777.